ice-bergtech/kr8/docs/godoc/kr8-cmd.md

 var RenderCmd = &cobra.Command{
     Use:   "render",
     Short: "Render files",
-    Long:  `Render files in jsonnet or YAML`,
+    Long:  `Render files with cluster config in jsonnet or YAML`, }
-}
 ```